davsclaus/camel-simple2/readme.md

 - expression
 - predicate

-In the former mode, it operates in a template like mode, where dynamic ${ } placeholders is replaced.
+In the former mode, it operates in a template like mode, where dynamic ${ } placeholders is replaced (string interpolation).
 The binary and logical operators is not supported.
 In the latter mode, it operates in a predicate mode, where operators is in use.

 The reason for these two modes is that it makes it easier to use the language as a very simple template language